w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 Distracting pop-ups
 : **Problem:** "Banner ads and popups can be distracting for me, especially if they contain moving text or images."
 : **Works well:** "It's great when I can turn off these images and also any background audio.
-If the site includes controls to allow me to do that then that's great.
-Even better if I can turn these off using an ad blocker in my browser."
+When I turn these off on my device, it's important that the online content recognizes my personal settings."

 Complex language
 : **Problem:** "Complex language and sentence structure are confusing to me and hard to read and retain.